Image of the Day

 WISSARD

 In order to explore one of these hydrological systems at the margin of the West Antarctic Ice Sheet, we have organized an interdisciplinary project to access the subglacial environment.
 The Whillans Ice Stream Subglacial Access Research Drilling project (WISSARD) is using a variety of tools and techniques to explore Subglacial Lake Whillans and the nearby grounding zone, on the southeastern edge of the Ross Sea.
 Radar and seismic equipment is used to profile the overlying ice sheet and the underlying water, sediments, and rock, while GPS stations accurately track ice movement.
-A purpose-built Hot Water Drill is designed to melt a 30 centimeter hole through 800 meters of ice, providing clean access to Subglacial Lake Whillans and the base of the ice sheet.
-A variety of sophisticated tools will be sent down the borehole to collect data and samples, supported by equipment and laboratories on the surface.
-Everything is designed with clean access in mind, so as not to contaminate this previously unexplored environment, and to maintain the pristine nature of this part of Antarctica.